 The Men’s Wardrobe consists of a uniform polo and uniform shorts or pants.

 Outerwear Policy: Only official Maranatha outerwear may be worn as part of our Campus Wardrobe.
-All sweaters, sweatshirts, and cardigans must be purchased from Mills or through a student club or athletic team with prior approval from the Dean of Students.
+All sweaters, sweatshirts, and cardigans must be purchased from Mills or through a student club or athletic team with prior approval from the Director of Student Services.
 If there is rain in the forecast, or if the weather is uncharacteristically cold (day’s high temperature below 50 degrees) students may wear waterproof jackets (must be solid black, navy blue, white, gray, red, or khaki in color).
 Team and club outerwear must be no older than the previous school year.
 A Mills uniform top must be worn under all outerwear at all times.

 CAMPUS WARDROBE (Fine Print)